cosmosgl/cosmos/CHARTER.md

 ### **Section 4.2: Decision-making, Voting, and/or Elections**

-For internal project decisions, Collaborators shall operate under Lazy Consensus.
-The TSC shall establish appropriate guidelines for implementing Lazy Consensus (e.g. expected notification and review time periods) within the development process.
+Project decisions shall operate under a model of Lazy Consensus by default.
+The TSC shall define appropriate guidelines for implementing Lazy Consensus (e.g., notification periods, review windows) within the development process.

-The TSC follows a [Consensus Seeking](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making) decision making model among voting members.
-When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.

-For all votes, the winning candidate option is the one that wins a simple majority of all TSC voting members in every head-to-head election against each of the other candidates.
-A TSC voting member may choose to participate in any vote through abstention.
-As long as a vote is open, TSC voting members' choices must not be disclosed, to avoid influencing other voting members.

-## **Section 4.3: Other Project Roles**

-Section Intentionally Left Blank.
+When consensus cannot be reached, the TSC shall decide via public voting.

+Each vote presents the available options in a format that supports clear expression of member preferences—this may include polls, emoji reactions, checklists, or comparable methods.
+TSC members may vote for one or more options or abstain.
+Unless otherwise specified, the winning option is the one that receives the greatest support among participating members.

+For decisions involving three or more options, the TSC may optionally conduct pairwise comparisons between all candidates.
+In such cases, the winner is the candidate who secures a simple majority against every other candidate in head-to-head matchups (Condorcet winner).
+All votes are public, and voting activity may be adjusted until the close of the voting period.

 ## **Section 5: Definitions**

-Section Intentionally Left Blank.
+### **Agenda Item**

+An agenda item is a specific topic, proposal, or issue scheduled for discussion or decision during a TSC meeting.
+Examples include proposed technical changes, governance matters, or any subject requiring TSC review or input.
+Agenda items are published in advance to allow TSC members and the community to prepare for discussion or decision-making.